Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals

-The methods we propose rest on two strong and untestable identifiability conditions beyond those ensured by randomization: (1) trial participants and non-participants are exchangeable in mean, conditional on baseline covariates; and (2) no pattern of the covariates needed for transportability makes trial participation impossible.
-Directed acyclic graphs can greatly facilitate reasoning about these conditions \cite{pearl2015generalizing, pearl2014external, bareinboim2013meta, pearl2011transportability}.

-Arguably, the conditions are most plausible in studies explicitly designed to collect information on all eligible individuals, including those who do not consent to randomization.
-Our methods, then, are well-suited to ``comprehensive cohort studies'' \cite{olschewski1985comprehensive, olschewski1992analysis, schmoor1996randomized}, randomized preference designs \cite{torgerson1998understanding, lambert2000incorporating}, and pragmatic trials embedded within healthcare systems \cite{vickers2009clinically, staa2014use, fiore2016integrating}.
-Applied to data from these designs, the methods provide ``best guesses'' about the treatment effect in the target population of all eligible patients.
-Even if not deemed credible enough for clinical decision-making, such estimates can be useful for designing future studies (e.g., as inputs for power calculations).
+The methods we propose rest on two identifiability conditions beyond those supported by randomization: \emph{mean generalizability} from randomized to non-randomized individuals and \emph{positivity of trial participation}.
+Directed acyclic graphs can facilitate reasoning about the mean generalizability condition \citep{pearl2015, pearl2014}.
+Arguably, the identifiability conditions are most plausible in studies explicitly designed to collect information on all trial-eligible individuals, including those who are not randomized.
+Our methods are therefore appropriate for ``comprehensive cohort studies'' \citep{olschewski1985, olschewski1992, schmoor1996}, randomized preference designs \citep{torgerson1998, lambert2000}, and pragmatic trials embedded within healthcare systems \citep{fiore2016, choudhry2017}.
+Though our approach is useful for extending inferences from randomized individuals to trial-eligible individuals in these designs, it does not address individuals who are candidates for treatment but do not meet the trial eligibility criteria.

-Our approach uses treatment and outcome data only from randomized participants, to avoid confounding of the effect of treatment on the outcome among non-randomized patients.
-As an added benefit, this eliminates the need to follow-up patients who decline randomization.
-Nevertheless, if treatment and outcome data from non-randomized patients are available, it is useful to compare the results from our analyses, which require conditional mean transportability from randomized to non-randomized patients, against the results of observational analyses of the entire cohort, which require conditional mean exchangeability of treated and untreated non-randomized patients.
-These analyses target the same estimand but rest on different identifiability conditions; thus, agreement between them provides mutual support for their validity and disagreement can suggest avenues for exploring effect modification or addressing biases in future studies.
+Our approach uses treatment and outcome data only from randomized individuals, to avoid confounding of the treatment effect among non-randomized individuals and eliminate the need to follow them up.
+Nevertheless, if treatment and outcome data from non-randomized individuals are available, analysts can use them to assess model specification, as we did in the CASS reanalysis.
+When such data are available and substantive knowledge suggests that the observed covariates suffice to adjust for confounding among non-randomized individuals, it may be useful to compare the results of generalizability methods against the results of observational analyses of the entire cohort.
+These analyses target the same causal quantities but rest on different identifiability conditions: generalizability analyses require mean generalizability from randomized to non-randomized individuals whereas observational analyses require mean exchangeability of treated and untreated individuals.
+As in our CASS reanalysis, similarity of results from analyses that rest on different identifiability conditions provides mutual support for their validity (but does not definitively establish it).